nhdtxdy/BigBrothers-Network/README.md

 Then get started with this new **anti-bot** platform 😎

-BigBrothers Netowrk is a social media for users to interact with Facebook posts to earn tokens and use tokens to earn more interaction on Facebook posts.
+BigBrothers Network is a social media for users to interact with Facebook posts to earn tokens and use tokens to earn more interaction on Facebook posts.
 And tokens can be exchanged for real money! 😏

 # Introduction
 This is an ongoing project.
 This repository contains just the open-source parts of BigBrothers Network (i.e Front-end and some Back-end logic) without disclosing in details how backend security works.
 As a result, information relating to database, payments and server-side security mechanism are not published, or heavily obfuscated.